cityofaustin/atd-data-lake/docs/datasrc_bt.md

 | "reader_id" | 4
 | "dev_addr" | 5

-These data files are generally considered sensitive because the hashed MAC addresses provided in "dev_addr" can potentially be un-hashed and can also track repeat visitors to a sensor.
+These data files are generally considered sensitive because the hashed MAC addresses provided in `"dev_addr"` can potentially be un-hashed and can also track repeat visitors to a sensor.

 ### Layer 2 Unit Data

-The code that processes `raw` to `rawjson` Blutetooth IAF, as well as ITMF and TMSR, and Unit Data is `aws_transport/bt_json_standard.py`.
+The code that processes `raw` to `rawjson` Blutetooth IAF, as well as ITMF.
+TMSR and Unit Data is `aws_transport/bt_json_standard.py`.
 The Unit Data, which comes from Knack, is structured as follows:

 ```json
 {